Tunisia travel guide

 The FCO advise against all travel to the Chaambi Mountains National Park area, as well as Mount Salloum, Mount Sammamma, and Mount Mghiba (all designated military operations zones), where Tunisian security forces continue to conduct operations.
 Security personnel have been killed and severely wounded in attacks and by booby-trap explosives in these areas.

 Incidents of mugging, pick pocketing, bag-snatching and petty theft occur.
 Take sensible precautions to protect yourself and your belongings.
 Where possible, avoid carrying all your important documents, money and other valuables in the same bag.
 You should remain alert to potential confidence tricks.

 Personal attacks are rare but they do occur.
 Harassment of foreign women, including uninvited physical contact, can sometimes occur.
 Women should maintain at least the same level of personal security awareness as in the UK and take care when walking or travelling alone.

 Rail travel is generally safe, although safety standards tend to be lower than those in the UK.
 There is a risk of petty crime on trains.

-Driving standards are erratic.
+Driving standards can be erratic.
 There is very little lane discipline and often confusion about the right of way, especially at roundabouts.
 There are few pedestrian crossings and traffic lights are sometimes ignored.
 Take care when driving in towns as pedestrians tend to walk on the roads and have the right of way.
 Take particular care when crossing roads on foot, even where there is a signal allowing you to do so.